 In 2021, Pictet joined the Net Zero Asset Manager initiative, committing to the net-zero greenhouse-gas emissions transition by 2050 or sooner.
-We also commit to ensuring a science-based approach to target setting through supporting the Business Ambition for 1.5 degrees from the Science-Based Targets Initiative.
+We also commit to ensuring a science-based approach to target setting through supporting the Business Ambition for 1.5 degrees from the Science-Based Targets Initiative and are an official supporter of the Taskforce for Climate-Related Financial Disclosures (TCFD.